-We analyze a sample of 10 simulated clusters with $T_X > 2.5$ keV from the sample presented in Nagai et al. (2007a,b).
-These simulations are performed using the Adaptive Refinement Tree (ART) N-body+gas-dynamics code (Kravtsov 1999; Kravtsov et al. 2002), which is an Eulerian code that uses adaptive refinement to achieve high-spatial resolution (a few kpc) in self-consistent cosmological simulations.
-To assess the impact of cluster physics on the ICM properties, we compare two sets of clusters simulated with the same initial conditions but with different prescription of gas physics.
+We analyze a sample of ten simulated clusters with $T_X > 2.5$ keV from the sample presented in Nagai et al. (2007a,b).
+These simulations are performed using the adaptive refinement tree (ART) N-body+gas-dynamics code (Kravtsov 1999; Kravtsov et al. 2002), which is a Eulerian code that uses adaptive refinement to achieve high spatial resolution (a few kpc) in self-consistent cosmological simulations.
+To assess the impact of cluster physics on the ICM properties, we compared two sets of clusters simulated with the same initial conditions but with different prescription of gas physics.
 In the first set, we performed hydrodynamical cluster simulations without gas cooling and star formation.
-We refer this set of clusters as non-radiative (NR) clusters.
-In the second set, we turn on the physics of galaxy formation, such as metallicity-dependent radiative cooling, star formation, supernova feedback and a uniform UV background.
-We refer this set of clusters as cooling+star formation (CSF) clusters.
+We refer to this set of clusters as NR clusters.
+In the second set, we turned on the physics of galaxy formation, such as metallicity-dependent radiative cooling, star formation, supernova feedback, and a uniform UV background.
+We refer to this set of clusters as cooling+star formation (CSF) clusters.
 For detailed descriptions of the gas physics and mock X-ray images we refer the reader to Nagai et al. (2007a,b).

-Following Nagai & Lau (2011), we compute the clumping-corrected gas density profiles of Xray emitting gas with $T > 10^6$ K for comparisons with X-ray observations.
+Following Nagai & Lau (2011), we also computed the clumping-corrected gas density profiles of X-ray emitting gas with $T > 10^6$ K for comparisons with X-ray observations.
 Indeed, the formation of dense clumps increases the emissivity of the gas, which leads to an overestimation of the measured gas density when the assumption of constant density in each shell is made.
+For these profiles, we computed the average squared density from the simulations in each radial bin and took the square root of the total to mimic the reconstruction of density profiles from real data (see Nagai & Lau 2011, for details).